 People with early osteoarthritis in the knee tend to have higher success rates than individuals with later onset, as their conditions are generally a result of trauma to healthy tissue rather than degeneration over the years.
 Scar tissue will often develop as a result of injuries once acute inflammation begins to decrease.
 As your damaged knee tissues heal this dead, fibrotic tissue will develop instead of forming brand new healthy tissue.
 This tissue adheres to your muscle fibers, tendons, ligaments, fascia, nerves, and joints causing pain and preventing them from moving properly (this limits your range of motion, flexibility and strength).

-I want to learn more about A DTR Therapy T•Shellz Wrap®
+Learn more about the STR Therapy T•Shellz Wrap®